-5.37.
-We hope that everyone will see the benefits of retaining our dark night sky and choose to follow the Good Lighting Code: think before you light; the right amount of light, where needed, when needed.
+5.37 We hope that everyone will see the benefits of retaining our dark night sky and choose to follow the good lighting code: think before you light; the right amount of light, where needed, when needed.
 'Planning for dark night skies' presents a comprehensive guide to the design and installation of light fittings in the AONB.
-We set out this simple checklist to help you understand the steps we would like you take before you change any lighting on your building or site.
+We set

-5.38.
-Before installing any external light fitting, ask yourself these questions:
+5.38 Before installing any external light fitting, ask yourself these questions:

-- What is the current lighting affecting the site? - How is it used and what for? - Is the current lighting causing sky-glow or glare? - Can you improve it (see the guidance for new lighting)? - What is the surrounding lighting environment (is it completely dark or nearly so)?

-- Are there any dark sky viewing points nearby? - Are there any important wildlife sites nearby? - Is your site visible from public viewing points?

-5.39.
-Having considered these questions, do you really need more lighting?
+- What is the current lighting affecting the site? - How is it used and what for? - Is the current lighting causing sky-glow or glare? - Can you improve it (see the guidance for new lighting)? - What is the surrounding lighting environment (is it completely dark or nearly so)? - Are there any dark sky viewing points nearby? - Are there any important wildlife sites nearby? - Is your site visible from public viewing points? - 5.39 Having considered these questions, do you really need more lighting?
 If yes: new lighting should not degrade the night sky quality or night-time tranquillity of the AONB.
-You must carefully address these questions:

-- What is it you must illuminate? - When must you illuminate it (can you use a time switch or motion sensor)? - What is the dimmest light source you can use (try to use lamps of 500 lumens or less)? - What is the colour temperature of the light source (it should throw a soft white glow and be less than 3000 Kelvin)? - How will you direct light to the place of need, not in a direction that disturbs neighbours or wildlife (orientation, shielding, tilt of the light)?
+You must carefully address these questions: - What is it you must illuminate? - When must you illuminate it (can you use a time switch or motion sensor)? - What is the dimmest light source you can use (try to use lamps of 500 lumens or less)? - What is the colour temperature of the light source (it should throw a soft white glow and be less than 3000 Kelvin)?

-- How will you avoid any light spilling into the night-sky (angle fitting downward to a non-reflective surface)? - Can you extinguish or dim external lighting after 2300 hours (curfew time)? - Will the lighting scheme require planning permission (many do not but if in doubt, ask)? - If it does require planning permission, will the Local Planning Authority require a formal lighting plan (if it does, you may need the help of a qualified lighting design engineer)? - 5.40.
-Within buildings - - Do use and shut curtains and blinds at night. - Limit the size of picture windows, or add louvers to reduce the extent of night time illumination, where these are visible from beyond the site. - In new builds and replacement buildings, recess and shield internal lighting within ceilings or walls in rooms with picture windows.
+- How will you direct light to the place of need, not in a direction that disturbs neighbours or wildlife (orientation, shielding, tilt of the light)? - How will you avoid any light spilling into the night-sky (angle fitting downward to a non-reflective surface)? - Can you extinguish or dim external lighting after 2300 hours (curfew time)? - Will the lighting scheme require planning permission (many do not but if in doubt, ask)? - If it does require planning permission, will the Local Planning Authority require a formal lighting plan (if it does, you may need the help of a qualified lighting design engineer)?

+5.40 Within buildings -

+- Do use and shut curtains and blinds at night. - Limit the size of picture windows, or add louvers to reduce the extent of night time illumination, where these are visible from beyond the site. - In new builds and replacement buildings, recess and shield internal lighting within ceilings or walls in rooms with picture windows.